-- The CIA is designated by the CFO as part of the Service Scheme of Delegation further to Part 3 (Schedule 1) of the Council's Constitution and plays a key role in providing assurance to the councillors, the CFO, the HPS and Corporate Management Board about the probity, practical deployment and effectiveness of financial management at the Council. - The CIA has rights of access to information and data held by officers or councillors of the Council at all reasonable times and is responsible for the overall co-ordination and deployment of external and internal audit resources at the Council.
+- 11 The CIA is designated by the CFO as part of the Service Scheme of Delegation further to Part 3 (Schedule 1) of the Council's Constitution and plays a key role in providing assurance to the councillors, the CFO, the HPS and Corporate Management Board about the probity, practical deployment and effectiveness of financial management at the Council. - 12 The CIA has rights of access to all Council premises and property, and to information and data held by officers or councillors of the Council at all reasonable times and is responsible for the overall co-ordination and deployment of external and internal audit resources at the Council.
 The CIA also has the right to report on any relevant matter of concern to senior management and councillors outside normal line management arrangements should they deem this necessary in protecting the interests of the Council and/or local taxpayers.